riceissa/issarice.com/drafts/spaced-repetition.md

 anki cards _in isolation_ you will only see a dictionary.
 But if you look at a deck more holistically, you can start to see greater structure (in the decks that are made well).

+# manual spacing for math

+here's another spacing idea for learning math: work for five days through a book, and then on the sixth day (say) you go back to review the things you studied on the first day and try to do the problems there (especially the hard ones).
+And on the seventh day, you do that for what you studied the second day, and so on.
+So after a while, each day you learn new things plus review what you did five days ago.
+And then, maybe you also review what you did fourteen days ago as well (after the fourteenth day).
+The idea is that you keep adding reviews from days reaching back more into the past, but that the review should take less time each round, so your total study time shouldn't keep increasing.

+i'm not sure how this compares to anki. i guess the anki algorithm is more efficient and you only test small things each time. but on the other hand, entering things into anki takes more time than just flipping back in a book.